Tired of the News? Turn Outrage Into Action With These Digital Privacy Tips (+ Other Random Advice)

 We've all heard that many of our apps are tracking us, but it's hard to understand the severity of the issue without actually knowing how many trackers an app has and what they're doing.

-Exodus: The privacy audit platform for Android applications lets you enter the name of an app and see how many trackers it uses and how many permissions it asks for.
+Exodus: The privacy audit platform for Android applications lets Android users see how many trackers and permissions each app uses.
+It flags risks and even suggests safer options.
 (Permissions are access to, say, your microphone or contacts list.)

 Not only that, the platform will show you exactly what those trackers and permissions are, and whether they're considered dangerous to your privacy.
 If an app gets a poor overall privacy rating, the site offers an article with better options.